devopsacademyau/academy/classes/04class/iac/README.md

 ### IaC Models
 There are multiple models of IaC, and the two main models are Imperative and Declarative.
 The more natural way to understand the difference between those two models would be that declarative focus on what and imperative focus on how.

 In other words, in the declarative model, you define what the desired state is, and the system will execute the necessary steps to achieve that state.
+As an example, you can declare that you want a S3 bucket with a specific name.

 In the imperative model, you need to determine what actions need to be performed as well as the order, so the machine knows what it needs to do to achieve the desired state.
+Using the same example as above, in an imperative model you would need to describe the steps needed to create an S3 bucket in the console or the exact command required to create the S3 bucket through the aws cli command.

 ### IaC Methods
 There are two methods in IaC.
 Push and Pull.
 The difference is who starts the communication between the tool and the resource.